modula3/cm3/m3-sys/m3cc/gcc/gcc/config/sparc/sparc.md

                                                    operands[1]));
     }

-  /* Handle MEM cases first, note that only v9 guarentees
+  /* Handle MEM cases first, note that only v9 guarantees
      full 16-byte alignment for quads.  */
   if (GET_CODE (operands[0]) == MEM)
     {